 What makes Aster Purple Dome so special?

-Beyond its gorgeous flower color (the exact shade of the flowers varies slightly, based on the light levels and the maturity of the blooms), Aster Purple Dome has a lot more to offer both the gardener and the garden.
+Beyond its gorgeous flower color (the exact shade of the flowers varies slightly, based on the light levels and the maturity of the blooms), Aster Purple Dome has a lot more to offer both the gardener and the late summer garden.
 A cultivar of the North American native New England aster, Purple Dome is fully hardy in winter temperatures as low as -20°F (USDA zone 5).
 Plus, it tolerates summer’s heat like a champ (unless you live in the deep south where, admittedly, it will struggle).
 Purple Dome is a dwarf cultivar that reaches only 18-20” in height, making it perfect for flanking walkways, edging garden beds, or accenting small landscapes.

 Aster Purple Dome is clump forming, which means it won’t spread and take over the garden, and its rounded growth habit stays neat and compact all season long.
 When the buds open to reveal a cushion-like blanket of plum-purple petals, you’ll also catch a glimpse of the flowers’ yellow centers.
 Those yellow centers are filled with nectar that’s enjoyed by many types of late-season pollinators.
 On my plants, I frequently find numerous species of native bees, butterflies, syrphid flies, and other pollinators feeding.
 Asters in general are a terrific autumn nectar source, and Purple Dome is a true standout among them.